Rafiq Raaz

 Rafiq Raaz (born 10 March 1950) is an Indian poet, broadcaster and the former director of All India Radio Srinagar.
 He primarily writes in Urdu and Kashmiri language.
 He published his first book titled Nai Che Naalan (Flute is wailing) in 1978, leading him to become the recipient of Sahitya Akademi Award after the book was released to the general public in 1995.
-Consisting eighty-three ghazals and one qasida about Nund Rishi, it was later introduced to the Bachelor of Arts courses by the University of Kashmir.
+Consisting of eighty-three ghazals and one qasida about Nund Rishi, it was later introduced to the Bachelor of Arts courses by the University of Kashmir.

 He was among the other writers who helped improve Kashmiri literature in 1950s of what is now called modern Kashmiri literature.
 In 2015, he featured in Meet the Author Program focused on to promote Urdu and Persian languages in the region.
 It is organised by the University of Kashmir via its English department.

 Early life and education

 He was born on 10 March 1950 in Srinagar, Jammu and Kashmir princely state, India (in modern-day Jammu and Kashmir union territory).
 He was ten years old when his father Khaja Ali Mohd Shamrock permanently relocated to Zaina Kadal and stayed there for over thirty-eight years until he relocated to Bagat Srinagar.

 He attended schools in his hometown, and later he attended S. P. College for further studies.
 He obtained master's degree in Urdu language from the University of Kashmir.
 In 1975 and 1976, he started his PhD thesis at the same university.

 He was later appointed to the post of lecturer at the department of Kashmiri where he taught until he was appointed as a programme executive at the All India Radio Srinagar, and by the latter served as director until he retired in 2010.